softwaresecured/burp-selenium-scripter/README.md

 ![ui1.png](images/ui1.png)

-The collaborator can be configured and regexes can be tested on the "Collaborator config" tab
+Your Burp Suite Colloborator details and regexes for parsing inbound emails can be tested by selecting the 'Collaborator config' tab.

 ![ui2.png](images/ui2.png)

-# Tips for building a session handling flow
+# Tips For Building a Session Handling Flow
 - When creating your accounts, copy the QR codes for TOTP MFA.
 You will need this to configure the TOTP extension.
-- Build a list of markers that identify a logged out request ( timeout/invalidated )
+- Build a list of markers that identify a logged out request ( timeout/invalidated ).
-- Document all required xpaths while performing the login flow
+- Document all required XPaths while performing the login flow.
-- Make note of any areas that may take a second to render or areas that have events that must fire prior to being used
+- Make note of any areas that may take a second to render or areas that have events that must fire prior to being used.
-- Click something once you've logged in to allow post login events to run in the target app
+- Click something once you've logged in to allow post login events to run in the target app.

-# Selenium driver functions
+# Selenium Driver Functions

 Every script will have the seleniumDriver object injected into it so that you can control selenium.
 The following API can be used to customize your login flow.